fedezocco/AdaMemLBFGS-PyTorch/README.md

 Link to the paper: (to put here)

+To cite the paper in Word: (to put here)

+To cite the paper in Latex: (to put here)

-Note that the "ETCH" case study, i.e. Experiment 2 of the paper, is not included in this repository because the "ETCH" dataset is not publishable.
+Note that the "ETCH" case study, i.e. Experiment 2 of the paper, is not included in this repository because the "ETCH" dataset cannot be made publicly available for confidentiality reasons.

 ## Dependencies of folders and files